honza/socrates/README.markdown

 write your posts in your favorite plain text to HTML language (e.g. Markdown, textile) and save them as text files on your harddrive.
 Socrates then takes them, and creates a full HTML site for you.
-For free, you will get a home page which lists latest posts, single post pages, category pages, and archive pages.
+For free, you will get a home page which lists latest posts, single post pages, category pages, archive pages, an about page and an atom feed.

 ## Usage